UAComputerScience/markturn-tjs186/Report.md

 - [ctest](#ctest) in enable a 'make test' or 'ninja test' to test the program using predefined testing scenarios within the CMakeLists.txt of the project.

 ## Installation
 Installation is equally as important as anything else because if a program cannot be installed correctly, it is useless to everyone else.
-Tools useful in the Installation developement process include:
+Tools useful in the Installation development process include:
 - [cmake](#cmake) to configure CPack in the CMakeLists.txt file.
 - [cpack](#cpack) in order to create package distributions for the software.
 - [docker](#docker) to test the installations in general(and in different OS).